 Cleaning the aircraft and folding blankets

-We believe that these flight attendants should be paid for their entire “duty day” – from the time they’re required to report to the airport to the time they’re released from their last flight of the day.
-By allegedly only paying flight attendants for block time, these workers may be losing out on several hours of pay every week – and this time adds up.
+It's possible that these flight attendants should be paid for their entire “duty day” – from the time they’re required to report to the airport to the time they’re released from their last flight of the day.
+By only paying flight attendants for block time, these workers may be losing out on several hours of pay every week – and this time adds up.

 How You Can Help Get a Lawsuit Filed for Your Unpaid Wages